Woodworking in the 21st Century

 Dreaming and Building

-There is no fixed curriculum in the shop.
-Students choose their own projects, if realistic, and instruction is focused on tools, materials, and methods applicable to the job at hand.
+There is no fixed curriculum in the Woodworking shop.
+With supervision and support, students choose their own projects, and instruction is focused on tools, materials, and methods applicable to the job at hand.
 Students are motivated from within.
-They generate an extraordinary range of work, much more than any instructor would.
-At times students work together or do jobs for others.
+They generate an extraordinary range of work and often collaborate or do jobs for others.
 This generates a broader sense of achievement and self esteem.
-Landmark students have exhibited wonderful creativity, cooperation, commitment, and skill over the years.
+Landmark students have exhibited noteworthy creativity, commitment, and skill over the years and their work has been recognized through the Scholastic Art & Writing Awards, locally and nationally.